top of page

 Enjoy the spectrum's of life for what they are and enjoy your life because you are able.

 If the storm is strong, it is OK to seek harbor.
 Professional therapists can and do help, I know from experience.
 Seek one out if needed.
-All I asked of my therapist was to not prescribe me anything.
+All I personally asked of my therapist was to not prescribe me anything.
 These things come on through process, they can be taken apart through process.
 A good therapist will accept these conditions.

 You are in control of your emotional state.